-The City has also taken alternative funding sources into account (see Table 2 below), although the most significant sources are statewide, competitive, require applicant initiative, or all of the above.
+The City has also taken alternative pre-existing state disaster funding sources into account (see Table 2 below).
+While the most significant sources are statewide, may be competitive across parishes or require applicant initiative, they are currently available and underway within the City.
+The City determined that these housing programs and other investments have sufficient allocations from the State at this time.
+Should additional needs or waitlists arise; the City will coordinate with the State on whether additional allocations are best served through the state allocation or may need a reallocation of any underutilized or available funding in this Plan.
 In addition, we are likely to continue to identify other sources of funding, or additional data for existing programs may become available.
-Therefore, this list is intended to be illustrative, not comprehensive.
+Therefore, this list is intended to be illustrative, not comprehensive or final.

 Table 2: Alternative Funding Sources.
-The source for Restore 2020 figures is the State of Louisiana Substantial Action Plan Amendment No. 1 for the 2020 and 2021 federal declarations.
+The source for Restore 2020 figures is the State of LouisianaSubstantial Action Plan Amendment No. 1 for the 2020 and 2021 federal declarations.